 As a matter of fact, the OCIMF does not recommend using them.

-During a study of its 33 million deployments on tanker ships, there was not a single instance where fire wires were used in an emergency.
+During a study of its 33 million deployments on tanker ships of various sizes, there was not a single instance where fire wires were used in an emergency.

-Rigging fire wires creates more injury than utilizing the purpose of fire wire itself.
-Most common ones are back injuries.
+Rigging fire wires creates more injury than utilizing its intended purpose.
+The most common ones are back injuries.

 This is profound considering that when we conduct a risk assessment, we can not quantify the likelihood of something happening in this context.